ESJavadex/elliot-waves-auto/README.md

 - Trade recommendations with position sizing and risk control
 - Historical backtests for validation

-It’s useful for strategy development, market pattern research, and educational purposes.
+It's useful for strategy development, market pattern research, and educational purposes.

 ---